 Why Do Some States Require the ACT?

-In 2001, when states were first implementing statewide assessment programs, Illinois and Colorado decided that, rather than creating their own tests for high school juniors, they would contract with ACT, Inc. to use the ACT as a statewide assessment.
-(The ACT is generally considered more content based than the SAT, and therefore a better fir for assessments.)
+In 2001, when states were first implementing statewide assessment programs, Illinois and Colorado decided that, rather than creating their own tests for high school juniors, they would contract with ACT, Inc. to use the ACT as a statewide assessment .
+(The ACT is generally considered more content based than the SAT, and therefore a better for assessments.)

 This plan had the added advantages of providing every student with the chance to take a college admissions test and, ideally, encouraging students who might not have otherwise considered college to apply.

-Colorado and Illinois were followed by Kentucky, Wyoming, and Michigan (which is switching to the SAT this year) in 2007 and then North Dakota and Tennessee in 2009.
-Since then, the number of states using the ACT as a statewide assessment has almost tripled, and the SAT has created an equivalent, though less successful, program called SAT School Day.
-The spread of the ACT as a state assessment has helped it surpass the SAT as the most popular college admissions test in the US.
+Colorado and Illinois were followed by Kentucky, Wyoming, and Michigan in 2007 and then North Dakota and Tennessee in 2009 (although Colorado, Illinois, and Michigan have since switched to the SAT).
+Since then, the number of states using the ACT as a statewide assessment has almost doubled, and the SAT has created an equivalent program called SAT School Day.
+The spread of the ACT as a state assessment helped it surpass the SAT as the most popular college admissions test in the US 2011-2017 (although recently it's been overtaken by the SAT once more).

 Which States Require the ACT?